Lab Members

 Undergraduate Research Assistants

 William (Reece) Burgess is a mechanical engineering student with a May 2027 graduation date.
-In the powder metallurgy lab, he is developing new methods to use a rolling mill for creating sheets from ball-milled powders, while also contributing to mechanochemistry research.
+In the powder metallurgy lab, he is developing new processing methods for creating sheets from ball mill powder.
+This is coupled with his efforts to expand our testing capabilities by developing a shear punch test unit.

 Past Members